Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 Not the wine, but something within the wine.

-And imagine the excitement when they found it: a clear, light liquid like water but not water — fineer than water, more sparkling than water.
+And imagine the excitement when they found it: a clear, light liquid like water but not water — finer than water, more sparkling than water.
 It was the essence, the quintessence, the vital principle of the wine.
 And they named it water of life: a liquid that burns with a sulphurous blue flame.”

 It is fermentation taken a few steps further, through distillation (the essence separated from the ‘crude’ fermented product), we obtain the essence of the grape, or neutral grape spirits.
 We eventually learned to pull the essence from other plants in similar ways, notably from various grains and cane sugar.